DMSLOG-Ai/vbs-api/README.md

 You can find some examples in the Examples folder.

-## Support
+## Support & Contributing

 For support, please email support.vbsapi@dmslog.io.

-## Contributing

-Paypal : paypal@dmslog.io

-Crypto : 0x032032392ZERECLI3782398923146

 ## License

-[Specify the license under which the API is provided.]
+Apache 2 licence.